Mount Hasan: Geology

-The westerly Mount Hasan, central Keçiboyduran and easterly Melendiz Dağ form a mountain range, which is surrounded by plains and whose summits reach heights of over 3000 m.
+The westerly Mount Hasan, central Keçiboyduran and easterly Melendiz Dağ form the Niğde Volcanic Complex, a mountain range, which is surrounded by plains and whose summits reach heights of over 3000 m.
 Of these mountains, Melendiz Dağ is more heavily eroded compared to the steep cones of Hasan and like Keçiboyduran is of early Pliocene age.
 This alignment is congruent with the tectonic patterns of Anatolia, where the collision between Africa and Eurasia follows the same trend.
 It and to some degree Mount Hasan are also surrounded by a large depression, and the volcanoes of this alignment are separated by faults.
 Additionally, Mount Hasan forms a volcanic lineament with Karadağ and the Karapınar Field.

 The basement in Central Anatolia is formed by magmatic, metamorphic and ophiolitic rocks, the former of which are of Paleozoic to Mesozoic age; it crops out at scattered sites and in the Kirshehir and Nigde massifs.
-The surface however consists mainly of Tertiary volcanic rocks, which are formed both by volcaniclastic material and individual volcanoes.
+The surface however consists mainly of Tertiary volcanic rocks, which are formed both by numerous ignimbrites, volcaniclastic material and individual volcanoes.
 Central Anatolia has undergone uplift, for which several mechanisms have been proposed.